The School Direct Training course contains:

 - Tutor-led workshops, lectures, seminars, fieldwork and guest lectures , primarily to introduce underpinning knowledge, theoretical argument, practical skills, central issues, key texts and inter-professional fields of study;

-- Study of key texts and supplementary reading to enable students to identify subject matter that will enhance their understanding and intellectual ability;
+- Study of key texts and supplementary reading to enable you to identify subject matter that will enhance their understanding and intellectual ability;

-- Participation in high level professional practice discussions, peer presentations and debate, to encourage trainees to actively engage with and critically challenge the field
+- Participation in high level professional practice discussions, peer presentations and debate, to encourage you to actively engage with and critically challenge the field;

-- One-to-one academic and personal tutorial support including access to our first class Firstpoint services.
+- One-to-one academic and personal tutorial support including access to our first class Firstpoint student services;

 Typically class contact time will be structured around: